 Medical Director & Assistant Professor

-Dr. Maritato completed medical school at Emory University and his residency at University of Texas Southwestern, John Peter Smith Hospital.
+Completed medical school at Emory University.
+Residency at University of Texas Southwestern, John Peter Smith Hospital.
 He has worked in Family Medicine and Emergency Medicine in various venues, including the US Army, US Air Force with First Nation natives in Northern Ontario, and in remote, rural areas.
 He has been teaching and mentoring students for over 20 years in Clinics and Emergency Departments.
 Watching students learn to think like medical practitioners gives him tremendous professional satisfaction.

 Erin Burns Kilduff, MSPAS, PA-C